ucam-department-of-psychiatry/camcops/docs/source/administrator/redcap.rst

 we need to add one to the answer.

-The total score in REDCap is stored rather than calculated so to fill in this field we call the method :meth:`camcops_server.tasks.phq9.total_score()`.
+The total score in REDCap is stored rather than calculated so to fill in this field we call the method :meth:`camcops_server.tasks.phq9.total_score`.

 The REDCap PHQ9 instrument also stores the first and last names of the patient.
-We can retrieve these from the patient table associated with the task.
+We can retrieve these from the patient table (:class:`camcops_server.cc_modules.cc_patient.Patient`) associated with the task.

-Finally the REDCap PHQ9 instrument has a date field (``phq9_date_enrolled``), which needs to be in a certain format.
+Finally the REDCap PHQ9 instrument has a date field (``phq9_date_enrolled``), which needs to be in ISO8601 (yyyy-mm-dd) format.

 BMI example
 ~~~~~~~~~~~

 In the BMI example, the height and weight fields need to be specified to
 one decimal place in REDCap so we use the python built-in ``format()`` function.
 In
-addition, the REDCap instrument has the height in centimetres rather than metres
+addition, the REDCap instrument records the height in centimetres so we need to multiply
-so we need to multiply by 100.
+the value in metres by 100.

 .. code-block:: xml